 Jesus Christ means different things to different people, and what He means changes how we see and live our lives.
 For better or worse, Jesus’s name does not lack an impact on a person; the only difference is which impact is made.

 When Jesus is merely viewed as a moral, scrupulous wise man, we strip away the divinity of His biblical and historical biography.
 In order to leave Him this way, we must ignore or resist the opposing Biblical accounts that He was more than just a man; that He was God incarnate (Mark 14:62).
-For a man accused of blasphemy, who preached with wisdom, love, and truth, healed the sick and forgave sinners—we cannot label such a man as only a “moral teacher.”
+For a man accused of blasphemy, who preached with wisdom, love, and truth, healed the sick and forgave sinners—we cannot label such a man as only a “nice man,” or a “moral teacher.”
 Doing so acknowledges such a man existed, that He did powerful things, but that He was merely human.
 This makes us sound more incredulous than the claims themselves.
 How can we let such pertinent, epoch-making details go, but adhere to the reality that He truly existed and interacted with humanity as is documented in the Bible?
 (Mark 2:10, Matthew 4:23-25)

 Let us remember the three main arguments: Jesus was either a lunatic, a liar, or He is Lord.
 He cannot be all three.